TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 60/Psalms 60.7.md

 ---

-Gilead is mine, and Manasseh is mine; Ephraim also is the defence of my head; Judah is my sceptre.
+Gilead is mine, and Manasseh is mine.
+Ephraim also is the defense of my head.
+Judah is my scepter.